Skip to main content

 Umm Ali

-Warm bread pudding dessert similar to pastry, soaked in sweet milk and mixed with nuts, raisins, and coconut.
-Often topped with cream and baked until golden brown.
-Rich and satisfying dessert, often served warm with sprinkle of cinnamon.
+A warm bread pudding made with pastry soaked in sweet milk and folded through with nuts, raisins and coconut.
+It's topped with cream and baked until golden, then served warm with a dusting of cinnamon.
+Rich and filling.

 vegetarianContains: nutsContains: dairyContains: wheat